-Fluids containing too much dissolved gas will cause faulty operation of equipment.
+Fluids containing too much-dissolved gas will cause faulty operation of equipment.
 For example, a heat exchanger may become gas bound resulting in reduced heat transfer and localized overheating; or a pump might become gas-locked with a resultant stoppage of fluid flow; or gas bubbles separating from a fluid in a pump produce cavitation and early failure of the pump impeller, shaft and/or seals.
-Also, liquid in a tank may froth and cause liquid to be carried over to some other component of the system with undesirable results.
+Also, liquid in a tank may froth and cause the liquid to be carried over to some other component of the system with undesirable results.

 - Erosion Causing Strength Reduction and Wear:

 Fluids containing small particles may erode or wear away critical parts of equipment.
-For example dirt may destroy mechanical shaft-seals of pumps, wear down pump impellers.
+For example, dirt may destroy mechanical shaft-seals of pumps, wear down pump impellers.
 Silica present in Boiler Feed Water may cause pitting on turbine blades.